Relay Leadership

 Meredith Anderson

-Meredith Anderson is the Vice President of Regional Leadership Programs on Relay GSE’s Professional Education Team.
+Meredith Anderson is the Vice President of Regional Leadership Partnerships on Relay GSE’s Professional Education Team.
 In this role she leads the strategy for the growth and development of new and existing partnerships as well as coaches and manages a team of Partners and Associate Partners who work with leaders all across the country to contextualize and implement research-based best practices of instructional leadership in service of ensuring equitable, high outcomes for all students.

 Prior to joining Relay, Meredith was a long-time New York City public school teacher, coach and leader.
 Meredith founded Excellence Girls Middle Academy, an all girls middle school in Brooklyn, which was awarded the National Blue Ribbon in 2016 for its focus on literacy education and female empowerment.